 Come early if first time

-Free Childcare available upon 48 hour request
+Free Childcare available upon 48 hour request, with a $20 deposit.

 Gentle Yoga class to: ease back pain, lose weight, lessen stress, increase flexibility and gain strength.